 An ever-popular cartoon is celebrated later in the year in Good Grief, Charlie Brown!
 (October 25 – March 3 2019).
 The exhibition features work by artists who have been inspired by Charles M. Schulz’ beloved cartoon Peanuts, alongside original strips rarely seen in the UK.

-Picasso’s pivotal year at Tate Modern
+Textile art at Tate Modern

-Shape of Light: 100 Years of Photography and Abstract Art (until October 14) explores the relationship between the invention of photography and the birth of abstract art, bringing together two stories often told separately, but both defining moments which responded to each other.
+At Tate Modern, Shape of Light: 100 Years of Photography and Abstract Art (until October 14) explores the relationship between the invention of photography and the birth of abstract art, bringing together two stories often told separately, but both defining moments which responded to each other.
 The exhibition features work from both strands, and features pieces by Man Ray, Barbara Kasten and Thomas Ruff, as well as contemporary work conceived especially for the exhibition.